chrissnell/remoteweather/README.md

 remoteweather includes a built-in **gRPC** server that can serve up a stream of live weather readings to compatible clients.
 I have written an example client, [grpc-weather-bar](https://github.com/chrissnell/grpc-weather-bar), that reads live weather from remoteweather over the network and display it within [Polybar](https://github.com/jaagr/polybar), a desktop stats bar for Linux.

 If you would like to build your own client, have a look at the [protobuf spec](https://github.com/chrissnell/remoteweather/blob/master/protobuf/grpcweather.proto).

+## Documentation

+Additional documentation can be found in the [docs/](docs/) directory:

+- [Dynamic Configuration Reloading](docs/DYNAMIC_CONFIG.md) - How to reload configuration without restarting the service
+- [SQLite Configuration Backend](docs/SQLITE_CONFIG_BACKEND.md) - Using SQLite instead of YAML for configuration
+- [Commands](docs/COMMANDS.md) - Command-line utilities and tools
+- [Packaging](docs/PACKAGING.md) - Information about building and packaging